 Instant Pot Vortex Review

 The Vortex is fairly large, with a 10 quart capacity aimed at cooking for up to 6 people.
-It does look a bit tight to me in terms of being able to do a whole rotisserie chicken, but I have already seen some videos in the Instant Pot Community Facebook Group of whole chickens being done, including one over 5 pounds.
+It does look a bit tight to me in terms of being able to do a whole rotisserie chicken, but I have already seen some videos in the Instant Pot Community Facebook Group of whole chickens being done, including one over 5 pounds (note that a maximum is 4 pounds is recommended to avoid damage to the rotisserie).
 I intend to try it soon.
+Update: Here is my Instant Pot Air Fryer Rotisserie Chicken Recipe.

 Instant Pot Vortex Features